 "Typical pilot" someone muttered and then, to my relief, the ADC came in and summoned me to the AOC's office.

-On a legal point, I personally authorised all my own VSU flights which meant, of course, that I was solely responsible for the way the flights were conducted.
+On a legal point, I personally authorised all my own VSU flights which meant, of course, that I was solely responsible for the way I conducted the flights.
 The VSU did not 'own' any aircraft so, in effect, I borrowed the aircraft and associated ground crew for each and every VSU flight.
 That was very important - for the squadron commanders as well as for me.
 If I screwed up there would be no come-back on the squadron commanders.